Why Is Iago Jealous of Othello and Cassio: Explained

 After Iago’s jealousy analysis, we can say Othello’s jealousy is more relatable (who doesn’t feel insecure in a relationship?).
 But Iago’s jealousy is truly monstrous.
 Othello’s jealousy is like wildfire, destructive but fueled by something truly evil.

 On the other hand, Iago’s jealousy is like a nuclear bomb.
-He is cold and calculative.
+He is cold and calculating.
 And above all, he is born and designed to cause maximum damage.

-And in the end, we discover, both types of jealousy lead to tragedy, but in very different ways.
+And in the end, we discover that both types of jealousy lead to tragedy, but in very different ways.
 Othello’s jealousy makes him a tragic hero, while Iago’s jealousy makes him one of literature’s greatest villains, the villain of the villains.
 And folks, that’s the power of the green-eyed monster.

 FAQs: